catchsudheera/kube-scripts/README.md

 ```
     kubeman your-regex
 ```
-# What are the features
+## What are the features
+* List all the pods matching a regular expression
 * View logs (Even with multiple containers in one pod)
 * Delete a pod and view logs of new pod (no copy-paste of pod id)